invra/nix-conf/README.md

 ## Use
 This flake is tailored for my use, it may align with yours, so here a list below.
-* Open source contribution with GitLab, and GitHub
-* Web Development with Bun.js
-* Native programming with C, C++, Rust, Zig
-* Vim centric (pretty much no mouse)
+* Keyboard centric
-* Terminal centric (Terminal when helpful.
-You will find mostly no file manager)
+* Mostly Terminal centric
 * Minimalism where wanted, but complexity for certain tasks.
 (Audio patch software, advanced networking support)
-* Declarative, convenient, reproducible setup (1-5 commands and your good to go to be setup)
+* Declarative, convenient, reproducible setup (3-10 commands and your good to go to be setup)
 * Networking (docker, network manager, advanced interface configs for bridging.)

 ## Support